Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Because selective breeding can reinforce certain traits, it can make dogs better at their jobs.
 For example, selective breeding can help hunting dogs, herding dogs, and police dogs by reinforcing stamina and other needed traits.
 Having these ideal traits is good for working dogs because it not only helps the dog succeed but also helps the dog survive.

 At the same time, making dogs better at their jobs helps people.
 Herding dogs, for example, help shepherds and farmers keep their livestock protected and together.
-Even families benefit from selective breeding to increase certain traits.
+Breeds benefit from selective breeding to increase certain traits.
 Traits for gentleness can be reinforced or increased through selective breeding.
 In other words, selective breeding helps dogs fill their role in the world, even if that role is just to bring you love and affection.

 labrador service dogs